UKCloud/documentation/articles/sra/sra-gs.md

 ## Post approval

 Once the SRA Assurance Wrap has been approved, we'll raise a Service Request for the implementation of the SRA virtual data centre (VDC) and, if needed, an Elevated VDC.
-(If a service request for this VDC implementation already exists, a new one won't be raised.)
+If a service request for this VDC implementation already exists, a new one won't be raised.

 You can track the progress of the Service Request using the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

-During creation of the UKCloud SRA VDC, we'll ask you for some additional information via the Service Request:
+As part of the build, we may reach out to confirm some of the following details if not already defined and where appropriate:

-- Confirm the customer account number in Elevated as a new Org will be created under the account to contain the SRA VDC.
+- Confirm your Elevated OFFICIAL customer account number as a new Org will be created under the account to contain the SRA VDC.
 The Org number will be used as an identifier when signing certificates.

 - The preferred IP pool you want to use for your client devices.
 If the IP Pool you'd prefer is in use by another customer then another will have to be chosen.
 We'll inform you if this is the case.